Dinan France – medieval France at its finest

-My writing skills are a bit inadequate to describe a place like medieval Dinan France.
+My writing skills are a bit inadequate to describe a place like the riverfront medieval city of Dinan France.
 Here you step back in time to medieval France and let your imagination take you back through its cobbled streets and ancient castle to the days when it was first settled a millennium ago and over the years its feuds and wars with England.

 Where is Dinan in France?